Project-Fairy/.github/profile/README.md

 # Welcome to Team.Fairy🧚

-we hope to provide comfort and make a world where everyone can coexist.<br>
+We hope to provide comfort and make a world where everyone can coexist.<br>
 Fairy-eye project is a “Walking assistance application” which can help individuals such as visually impaired.

 ## Application - Fairy Eye